You’ve slaved day and night to get the work done for your client.

 You’ve sweated through hours of problem solving.
 Now it’s time to present your findings.

-Here’s how you can customize the third page in the template above:
+Here’s how you can customize the third page in the template above to make a recommendation report:

 - Use the bolded subheadings to outline each recommendation, then provide more detail.